linode/ansible_linode/docs/modules/lke_cluster.md

     - See the [Linode API response documentation](https://www.linode.com/docs/api/linode-kubernetes-engine-lke/#node-pools-list__response-samples) for a list of returned fields

-- `kubeconfig` - The Base64-encoded kubeconfig used to access this cluster.
+- `kubeconfig` - The Base64-encoded kubeconfig used to access this cluster.NOTE: This value may be unavailable if `skip_polling` is true.
     - See the [Linode API response documentation](https://www.linode.com/docs/api/linode-kubernetes-engine-lke/#kubeconfig-view__responses) for a list of returned fields